Ever since the original Doom, guns have held a place of honor in the video game world.

-This year, the series has rebooted itself somewhat and gone back to its WWII roots with the unimaginatively titled Call of Duty: WWII.
+We already mentioned CoD once but had to add this one to the list too. has rebooted itself somewhat and gone back to its WWII roots with the unimaginatively titled Call of Duty: WWII.

-The Ray Gun is an alien handgun that the player gets to wield sparingly, but when you do, zombies don’t stand a chance.
+The Ray Gun is an alien handgun that the player wields sparingly, but when you do, zombies don’t stand a chance.